-- Secure dedicated resources for the programme to make sure we have the people with the expertise we need, when we need them - Put in place the right structures and decision-making processes discussions have already started on this with the system Chief Executives (NHS and local authority) - Review the evidence base and ensure the strategy is drawing on this fully including the information from the public engagement work in previous years - Consider how best we can engage with the largest possible number of Oxfordshire residents as an ongoing priority, throughout the process - Change our relationship with key stakeholders, including JHOSC - With all of the above critical pieces of information, lay out a realistic timeline for delivery
+- Secure dedicated resources for the programme to make sure we have the people with the expertise we need, when we need them - Put in place the right structures and decision-making processes discussions have already started on this with the system Chief Executives (NHS and local authority) - Review the evidence base and ensure the strategy is drawing on this fully including the information from the public engagement work in previous years - Consider how best we can engage with the largest possible number of Oxfordshire residents as an ongoing priority, throughout the process - With all of the above critical pieces of information, lay out a realistic timeline for delivery

-Building our relationship with JHOSC and other local representatives
+Building our relationship local representatives

 In order to work effectively together, we need to make sure we have a deeper shared understanding of what Community Services are and what we're trying to achieve through the strategy.
-A seminar on the strategy has previously been proposed and we intend to set this up as a priority now that covid restrictions are lifting, to provide an opportunity for interested committee members to learn more about the services and provide input into the process.
+A seminar on the strategy has previously been proposed and we intend to set this up as a priority now that covid restrictions are lifting, to provide an opportunity for interested members to learn more about the services and provide input into the process.